Spanish

 Language is a bridge between people and cultures.
 Knowing a language opens up new career and internship opportunities worldwide.
 And at Concordia, there are even more reasons to study a world language.

-If you studied French, German or Spanish during high school and will be studying the same language at Concordia, this inventory must be taken before you register for courses.
+If you studied French, German, or Spanish during high school and will be studying the same language at Concordia, this inventory must be taken before you register for courses.

 Spanish majors at Concordia learn the language, live the culture and love the opportunities for diving deeper into this rich program.